langdoc/elan-fst/README.md

 The script has been tested in various projects, and the languages it has been applied to up to now are Komi-Zyrian, Kildin Saami, Pite Saami and Northern Saami.

-Migration from Giellatekno SVN to GitHub was done in Giellatekno-SVN revision 162169.
+Migration of the source code from Giellatekno SVN to GitHub was done in Giellatekno-SVN revision 162169.

 ## Using the scripts